devlooped/GitInfo/src/GitInfo/readme.txt

                             for the ThisAssembly class.
                             Defaults to the global namespace.

-  $(GitRemoteOrigin): name of remote to get repository url for.
+  $(GitRemote): name of remote to get repository url for.
                 Defaults to 'origin'.

   $(GitDefaultBranch): determines the base branch used to
                        calculate commits on top of current branch.